|

 Bed bug bites are painless and generally cause red

-and itchy lesions, somewhat like marks from bad
+and itchy lesions, like the marks left by bad mosquito

-mosquito bites.
-Unlike many insects that feed on human
+bites.
+Unlike many other insects that feed on human

 |